chrisnunes57/hacs-opensource-learning/Beginner: First Project/README.md

 In contrast, let's look at the second line of code we added.
 The keyword we used in our tags for this text was **p**.
 The **p** text represents a **paragraph** element, which is really just normal text.
 That's why it was so much smaller and less exciting than the **h1** text above it.
 These **paragraph** tags are useful for normal text on a website that doesn't need to stand out.

+#### Review

+Let's take a brief minute to review: an html element looks like this `<h1>Hello, World!</h1>`, and it will have opening and closing tags, and between them will be the content to display.
+With this example, the browser would display the text "Hello, World!", and the browser would know to make it **header** text because of the keyword **h1** inside of the opening and closing tags.

+### P, H1??
+How many HTML keywords are there?

+Oh god, so many.
+There are close to 100 (!!!)
+HTML tags that you can use, and they all do different things.
+However, **h1** and **p** tags are some of the most commonly used.